Tips for Changing Your Dog’s Food Safely

 puppy-eating-food

-For most people, the first time you change dog foods might be when your dog goes from puppy to adult.
-Growing puppies require some additional nutrients, but once your puppy is full-grown, switching to a maintenance formula will help keep your dog lean and healthy.
+For most pet owners, the first time you change dog foods might be when your dog goes from puppy to adult.
+Growing puppies requires some additional nutrients, but switching to a maintenance formula will help keep your dog lean and healthy once your puppy is full-grown.

 This switch can be done as slowly as is needed, and the diet changes are typically less drastic between puppy and adult formulas of the same brand.